Private Schools: 10 Challenges You Will Face

 As you begin to think about sending your child to private school you will quickly become aware of at least ten challenges you will face.

-As you begin to think about sending your child to a private school you will quickly become aware of at least ten challenges you will face.
+As you consider sending your child to a private school, you will quickly become aware of at least ten challenges you will face.
 If you are intrinsically well-organized and able to cope with a major project, tackling all that's involved with getting your child safely off to private school shouldn't be too difficult.
 There's just a lot to the project.
 If you find projects daunting, hopefully, this short essay will help you focus on the main sections of the process.
 Let's get started.

 1. Deciding whether to send your child for primary grades or high school

-I am assuming that you have made the decision to send your child to private school.
-We have several articles on Private School Review which explain the differences between private and public education.
+I assume you have decided to send your child to a private school.
+Several articles in Private School Review explain the differences between private and public education.
 If you still need help making that decision, then read those first.
-Then circle back and pick up with this first challenge.
+Then, circle back and pick up with this first challenge.

-There are two schools of thought on whether you should send your child to primary grades or high school.
-One line of thinking is that your child needs a solid foundation in core skills such as reading and math, for example.
-That's why proponents of that approach are so adamant that you should send your child in the early, formative years.
-The other school of thought touts the idea that a solid college preparatory education in the high school years is important.
-The thinking is that an intensive preparation for college-level studies will help your child get into a good college or university, perhaps even a top-tier college or university.
+There are two schools of thought about whether you should send your child to primary grades or high school.
+One line of thinking is that your child needs a solid foundation in core skills such as reading and math.
+That approach's proponents are adamant that you should send your child in the early, formative years.
+The other school of thought touts the idea that a solid college preparatory education in the high school years is essential.
+The thinking is that intensive preparation for college-level studies will help your child get into a good college or university, perhaps even a top-tier one.

 3. Deciding which school is the right one